-We perform a standard k-means clustering algorithm on the new set of vectors of reduced dimension.
-Since each y_i just corresponds to a row in matrix T, we use k-means clustering in order to cluster the rows of our matrix T. Clustering Algorithm for clustering into k clusters Randomly select k cluster centroids, z_j Repeat Calculate the distance between each y_i and z_j Assign the data point to the closest centroid Recalculate centroids and distances from data points to new centroids If no data point was reassigned then stop, else reassign data points end
+We can perform a k-means algorithm on the new set of vectors of reduced dimension.

+- Randomly select k cluster centroids, z_i . - Calculate the distance between each y_i and z_j . - Assign the data point to the closest centroid. - Recalculate centroids and distances from data points to new centroids. - If no data point was reassigned then stop, else reassign data points and repeat.

-Finally, we assigned the original point X_i to cluster j if and only if row i of the matrix Y was assigned to cluster j.
+Finally, assign the original point X_i to cluster j if and only if row i of the matrix Y was assigned to cluster j.
+This is the final step in the algorithm.
+If the algorithm was implement correctly, similar handwritten digits should be clustered together.